For the times you aren't prepared – compare online cash loans that can be in your account today.

 Sometimes lenders will request this, but you can now upload your files directly to the company and let the lender grab a "read-only" view of your bank statements.
 This will allow the lender to see your income, your expenditure and whether you will be able to afford to pay back the loan.
 Lenders may still need to verify this by calling your employer.

-What can I use my fast cash loan for?
+What can I use my online fast cash loan for?

-When you are comparing and applying for a fast cash loan you will have to let the lender know a general idea of what you intend to use the cash for.
+When you are comparing and applying for fast cash online you will have to let the lender know a general idea of what you intend to use the cash for.
 These could include buying items on sale, buying concert tickets, paying rent or covering a temporary cash shortfall.
 It's important to note that you shouldn't take out one loan, to pay for another.
 This can lead to an unhealthy debt spiral and financial trouble in the future.

 I can't afford this month's repayment, what are my options?

 Circumstances can change, and you may not be able to afford the repayments for the agreed loan term.
 If this sounds like your situation then it's important to contact your lender immediately.
 While you may get charged a small fee, your bank account may not end up in the negative.
 This process is different for each lender, so it's recommended that you research your options.

 How fast are these "fast cash online" loans?

 When you need fast cash, you will probably need same-day funding.
 Depending on who you bank with, and what time of day you apply for your loan you may get your loan on the same day.
 It's important to note that some lenders such as Nimble, offer a pre-paid Visa Debt card with their accounts.
 If you have one of these cards you may be able to get your cash within 60 minutes of being approved.

 I'm not quite sure if I'm eligible.
 What is the criteria?